po5/groupwatch_sync/README.md

 Default key bindings:
 - K (shift+k) to set group watch position to the beginning of the file
 - Ctrl+k to set group watch position to the current position
+- Ctrl+Shift+k to set a start timestamp from local time
 - k to sync

 ## Behavior